nerdschoolbergen/solid/exercise-2/README.md

-# 2.0 - Exercise 2 - Single Responsibility Principle (SRP) and Dependency Inversion Principle (DIP)
+# 2.0 - Exercise 2 - Dependency Inversion Principle (DIP)

 In this exercise we will look at how to apply the SOLID principles in code.